 W: Wine, best glass while traveling and where.

 The best?
 Sometimes, moments picnicking with friends near the eiffel tower with wine and baguettes and charcouterie make any wine good.
 Mulled wine on a cold winter’s night at the Christmas markets in Edinburgh or Berlin takes some beating.
 I love good wine, but I remember the moments more.

 X: eXcellent view and from where

+I might be pushing the whole ABC thing here, but we are almost done.
 The top of the Arc De Triomphe, Paris has a 360 degree view.
 You can see so much of Paris’s geographical layout from up there.
 One of my favourite natural views has to be in the blue mountains, Australia.
 Just find a trail to a lookout.
 Wherever you are, you will be blown away.
 The view from the top of mt Ainslie, in Canberra which gives you the view of the War Memorial, the Avenues, Old Parliament House, and New Parliament House lined up.
 It’s quite special.